MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/retrieve-a-list-of-time-zones-definitions.md

    Sample Response Code: 204 (The changeset has been deleted successfully.)

-## Retrieve a List of Time Zones' Definitions With a Specified SubType
+## Retrieve a list of time zones' definitions with a specified `subType`

 You want to enable the `subType` parameter to retrieve only system time zones or custom time zones.